shrvenk/my_org_chart/README.md

   * use of hashing ( dict(key=>list ()) ) to iterate over Hierarchy Tree structure
   * addition and deletion of employees in existing structure
   * searching the employees over name , location and employee id
-  * consistant and high performance system
+  * Scalable , consistant and goood performance system

+  To start the app on your local server

+   * open command prompt and go to project directory
+   * turn on the virtual environment
+      > myvenv\Scripts\activate
+   * migrate the data
+      > python manage.py makemigrations

+      > python manage.py migrate
+   * run the server
+      > python manage.py runserver

 ![](https://github.com/shrvenk/my_org_chart/blob/master/Screenshot%20(869).png)